GitauHarrison/notes/comment_moderation.md

 ## Conclusion

 That is how you can add comment moderation to your flask application.
-I hope you enjoy this tutorial and find it useful.
+I hope you enjoyed this tutorial and found it useful.
 Do you have any project where you have implemented comment moderation?
 If so, I will be glad to check it out.